IBMStreams/streamsx.objectstorage/_docs/03_01-developer_overview.md

 Also, the diagram represents two different clients which utilized by the toolkit:
 * [hadoop-aws](https://hadoop.apache.org/docs/stable/hadoop-aws/tools/hadoop-aws/index.html)

-`hadoop-aws` is an open-source COS connector implementing `org.apache.hadoop.fs.FileSystem`.
+`hadoop-aws` is an open-source S3 connector implementing `org.apache.hadoop.fs.FileSystem`.
 `hadoop-aws` has a unique and very powerful [S3A Fast Upload](https://hadoop.apache.org/docs/stable/hadoop-aws/tools/hadoop-aws/index.html#Stabilizing:_S3A_Fast_Upload) feature heavily utilized by the `ObjectStorageSink` operator.
 The feature allows uploading of large files as blocks with the size set by `fs.s3a.multipart.size`, buffering of object multipart blocks to the local disk as well as